 A 480 is a collection of repetitive, process-oriented virtual signal process pieces rendered entirely in the digital sphere.
 The pieces consist of originally composed, data rendered sample sources.

 A 480 are vocal pieces.
-All the sounds are sourced from the 'voice,' and in-so-doing confronting the nature of the voice in the age of data.
-The virtual choirs are convoluted versions of actual recorded singers that have been unpersonally sourced then disembodied, disfigured, and displaced over forty times, finally reappearing here through a convoluted process of digital reincarnation.
+All the sounds are sourced from the 'voice' and confront the nature of the voice in the age of data.
+The virtual choirs are convoluted versions of actual recorded singers that have been unpersonally sourced, downloaded, then disembodied, disfigured, and displaced over forty times, finally reappearing here through a convoluted process of digital reincarnation.
 Hopefully this work is not their final destination.

 Because of their evolutionary nature, the way they unfold and morph over long stretches of time, they have the capacity to be passive pieces of music that are environmental in function, though attentive listens reveal formal artifice expressed through carefully composed harmonic narratives and unique expressions of compressed melodic counterpoint.

 Artwork: A reprocessed Daniele De Batté image by Myran Elian

 RELEASED BY CONSTELLATION TATSU ON NOVEMBER 1ST 2014.
 LIMITED RUN CASSETTE AND .NFO SCORES AVAILABLE HERE: www.ctatsu.com/portfolio/a-480/

 all rights reserved

 feeds for ,